KeanuVentura/CookingUpInsights/README.md

   frameborder="0">
 </iframe>

-**Results:** The observed difference in average ratings was approximately 0.124, and the resulting p-value was 0.0.
+**Results:** The observed difference in average ratings was approximately 0.124, and the resulting p-value was 0.0
 **Conclusion:** Since the p-value of 0.0 is less than the significance level of 0.05, we **reject the null hypothesis**.
-This suggests there is strong evidence that recipes with short and long cooking times tend to receive different average ratings.
+This suggests there is strong evidence that recipes with short and long cooking times tend to receive different average ratings

 ## Framing a Prediction Problem